-Best Time is April for a Visit to Washington DC
+Best Time is April to Visit Washington DC

 When I go back to DC, I love to see something new.
 However, to do it with my daughter makes it even better.
 On this trip, we started with a walk along the Alexandria waterfront and had brunch.
 After we put Hudson down for a nap, KC’s husband babysat and we went to DC to see the updated East Wing of the National Gallery of Art.
 Unfortunately, we forgot it was the last weekend for the Cherry Blossom Festival and it was crowded!
 Let me back up and tell you more about the whole day, the Smithsonian, National Sculpture Garden, American Indian Heritage Museum, Trump Hotel, National Mall, Capital and what we saw before our final destinations.